Events

 Atlantic White Cedar Swamp

-Tucked into the landscape, this rare wetland is a hidden gem.
+Tucked into the landscape, this rare ecology is a hidden gem.
 The Atlantic white cedar—tall, ancient, and increasingly uncommon in the region—still grows here.
-Teeming with life, the swamp will be a hub for learning about the role native habitats play in coastal resilience.
+Teeming with life, the fresh water source will be a hub for learning about the role native habitats play in coastal resilience.